 Once they're fully thawed, pop them in the microwave with a damp paper towel over top (creating a steam effect) and reheat in 15-30 second intervals.

-Yes!
-This will give you larger sized bites like Starbuck's BUT the bake time is going to be approximately 25% longer!
+Yes BUT the bake time is going to be approximately 25% longer!
 The time depends on how high you fill your muffin cups and how large your tin is.
 You want to bake them until the middle JUST barely jiggles.

 Using a nonstick muffin tin is the first step.
 Next is to grease or spray your muffin tin well with butter or non-stick spray.

-Starbucks Copycat Egg Bites Recipe (In Oven)
+The BEST Egg Bites Recipe

 - Muffin Tin